venkyp1/Hashicorp/variables.md

 ### Variables for credentials
 ```
  When comes to resource access, often some form of credentials are needed.
-So when included terraform as part
+So when running terraform as part
 of CI/CD, the security credentials should be available as part of automatic pipeline process.
 Hardcoding these
 secrets can get them exposed as part of log files and so is a security violation.